ank19/renoise-interval/ReadMe.md

 ## A Note about Tuning

-Due to the nature of the calculation of the consonance value, the irrational numbers of the equal temperament cannot be used, therefore the frequency ratios of the pure intervals are taken instead for the equal temperament.
+Due to the nature of the calculation of the consonance value, the irrational numbers of the equal temperament cannot be used, therefore the frequency ratios are approximated as described by Frieder Stolzenburg (see references).
+The hearing threshold, which can be configured in the settings, can be used to fine-tune the approximation.

 Furthermore, high values for numerator or denominator concerning the frequency ratio will cause comparably high consonance values.
 This mainly affects the Pythagorean tuning.
-Following a proposal of Werner Brefeld, a patched Pythagorean tuning, suffixed by "*", is provided, which takes frequency ratios similar to the original ones, but with lower terms as long as the deviation is less than a certain hearing threshold, which can be configured in the settings.
+Following a proposal of Werner Brefeld, a patched Pythagorean tuning, suffixed by "*", is provided, which takes frequency ratios similar to the original ones, but with lower terms as long as the deviation is less than a certain hearing threshold, using the same algorithm as mentioned above.

-The patched Pythagorean tuning is created using an algorithm described by Frieder Stolzenburg (see references).

 ## Settings